April 7-10, 2025 | Toronto, Canada

 We’re Looking for Great Speakers

-The Call for Speakers deadline is April 3.
-The ICMC Program Committee seeks high-quality vendor-neutral proposals for conference presentations from industry professionals who have experience with commercial cryptography.
+The Call for Speakers deadline is October 21.
+ICMC25 will be presented as a special edition event, focusing on the theme: Racing Against the Global Quantum Deadline, a Call to Action.
+The ICMC Program Committee is especially interested in speaker proposals that address this theme.
+We’re looking for high-quality vendor-neutral proposals for conference presentations from industry professionals who have experience with commercial cryptography.
 We are seeking:

 FRONT-LINE PROFESSIONALS